gxapplications/myfox-wrapper-api/README.md

 ## Use this project as a library

 `TODO` direct use as library (not the included server, so how to dev)

 _________
+## Read the documentations now

+- If you like Groc and literal coding concept: [Groc documentation](http://gxapplications.github.io/myfox-wrapper-api/groc/)
+- If you prefer jsdoc: `TODO`
+- If you need more information: [Wiki home page](https://github.com/gxapplications/myfox-wrapper-api/wiki)
+- To follow Test improvements: [Code coverage](http://gxapplications.github.io/myfox-wrapper-api/coverage/lcov-report/)

+_________
 ## License